Frojd/Fabrik/GETTING-STARTED.md

 ### Deploy

-1. Before you can do a deploy you need to run a setuo command: `fab dev setup -c fabricrc.txt`
+1. Before you can do a deploy you need to run a setuo command: `fabrik dev setup -c fabricrc.txt`

 	This command will create the proper directories and shared files on the server (depending on your recipe).
 For instance a wordpress recipe will create a file called wp-config.php in the shared folder.

-2. Now time to run a deploy: `fab dev deploy -c fabricrc.txt`.
+2. Now time to run a deploy: `fabrik dev deploy -c fabricrc.txt`.
 This command will create a new release with a cloned copy of the application.

 ### Server requirements